sourcegraph/about/docs/security.md

 Customers are encouraged to update to the latest release of Sourcegraph every month.
 This will ensure that their Sourcegraph instance has the latest security-related updates.
-New releases are (published on the 20th of every month)[https://docs.sourcegraph.com/admin/updates], so customers that wish to stay up-to-date can set monthly calendar reminders, or subscribe to the Sourcegraph newsletter.
+New releases are (published on the 20th of every month)[https://docs.sourcegraph.com/admin/updates], so customers that wish to stay up-to-date can set monthly calendar reminders, or (subscribe to the Sourcegraph newsletter)[https://about.sourcegraph.com/].

 ## How to report a security vulnerability